WHAT IS AN OROFACIAL MYOFUNCTIONAL DISORDER (OMD)?

 - Airway issues like congestion caused by allergies or sinusitis, enlarged tonsils or adenoids, deviated septum, polyps, elongated soft palate, or any other obstruction.
 Orofacial myofunctional disorders can be caused by or contribute to airway issues.

 - Diet: there has been research suggesting that refined sugars and the western diet have caused narrowing of the craniofacial structures therefore restricting the space available for muscles such as the tongue.

 From the beginning of one’s life, muscle movement and structural growth are dependent upon one another.
 Correct muscle function of the face, mouth, jaw and tongue at an early age plays an invaluable role in stimulating proper growth and development of the jaws, airway spaces and dentition.
 Use of these muscles begins with the swallow in utero and their dysfunction may appear once breastfeeding begins.
 Any abnormality early in life can affect function and habits later on in life.
 These abnormalities cause orofacial myofunctional disorders (OMDs).
 As these disorders persist there can be a domino effect of potentially life-long health concerns.
 Addressing any muscle dysfunction early on in life is key in preventing future symptoms associated with OMDs.

 A low-resting tongue occurs when the tongue sits low in the mouth, either in the front or back.
-Three factors typically contribute to a habitual low-resting tongue: genetic abnormalities (tongue-tie), habits (finger/thumb sucking), or airway issues (chronic congestion).
+Three factors typically contribute to a habitual low-resting tongue: genetic abnormalities (tongue-tie), habits (finger/thumb sucking), or airway issues (that prevent nasal breathing).
 Anything that forces the tongue low can contribute to the following symptoms: